 Hello!
 My name is Kee, I’m an illustrator, graphic designer, music lover, gym freak, mountain hiker, vegan cook and wine drinker.
 I’m originally from Hong Kong and have been living in London since 2002.

 Putting all my possessions in storage, I said goodbye to my workspace, flat and friends.
 I solo travelled and worked around Europe like a nomad for 13 months.
 As a freelance illustrator/graphic designer I was fortunate that I could work anywhere as long as there was a desk, laptop and internet.
 This gave me the freedom to make this journey without costing me an arm and a leg.

-On my travels I preferred living like a local rather than a short visit tourist, so I mostly stayed in each city for at least one month so that I could really settle in.
+On my travels, I preferred living like a local rather than a short visit tourist, so stayed in each city for at least one month to really settle in.

-During the week, I worked 9-5 in co-work space and went to the gym after work.
-I met new people from work, the gym, local meetups and neighbourhoods.
+During the week, I worked 9-5 in co-work spaces and went to the gym after work.
+I met lots of new people from work, the gym, local meetups and neighbourhoods.

 I discovered strange ingredients from the local markets, ate in authentic local restaurants and spent time in the kitchen experimenting with new recipes that I’d learnt along the way.
-Each weekend I explored every little street and dug out the hidden gems and secrets from all the corners of all the cities it visited.
+Each weekend I explored every little street and dug out the hidden gems and secrets from all the corners of all the cities I visited.

-This journey taught me to see life from a different perspective and challenge my conceptions of convention.
+This journey taught me to see life from a different perspective and challenge my perceptions of convention.
 It opened my eyes and fed my soul on so many different levels; Strengthening my passion for travel, food, adventure, art and music.

 Here I am back in London, after a year of travelling, self-discovery and learning.
 With fresh perspectives and creative vigour I’m starting this new project on top of my regular job to see where it takes me.

 Welcome to K33 Kitchen, nice to meet you all!

-I have no ambition to become a master chef, indeed I am in fact very lazy when I cook for myself.
-However, I really enjoy cooking for others, seeing people’s joy when eating my food gives me butterflies.
+I have no ambition to become a master chef; indeed I am lazy when I cook for myself.
+However, I enjoy cooking for others, seeing people’s joy when eating my food gives me butterflies.